timofeymukha/libWallModelledLES/README.md

 https://arxiv.org/abs/1807.11786

 **This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com, and owner of the OPENFOAM® and OpenCFD® trademarks.**

+## News ##

+- **2018-11-17** Version 0.4 released, see CHANGELOG.md for list of changes.

 ## Compatibility ##